Wellbeing

 • Responsible for the environment

-A range of pastoral programs are provided at Marian Catholic College.
-These contribute to the social, personal and spiritual development of the students and includes Homeroom and Pastoral Meetings within the daily timetable.
+A range of wellbeing programs are provided at Marian Catholic College.
+These contribute to the social, personal and spiritual development of the students and include Homeroom and Pastoral Meetings within the daily timetable.
+Additional activities that occur outside the timetable are:

 • Year 7 Camp